shelbythedev/trailhost/README.md

 To have access to TrailHost, you must be a client.
 [Contact us](mailto:shelby@shelbysolomon.net) for access.
 Upon account creation, you will receive authentication UID and SECRET keys for token generation.
 Your token expires every 24 hours and must be renewed.
 Always store these outside your application.

 ## Client

+Clients are representative objects of applications which use/contribute to TrailHost.
+Any application who wishes to access our API must have a Client.

 ### Token

   Returns `Token` object based on Client's UID and SECRET.
 Tokens expire every 24 hours and must be renewed.